Australian Grand Prix: Melbourne (1996–2019, 2022–present)

 2010 again saw Button win at Melbourne.
-Starting from fourth, he gambled on an early change to slick tires under drying conditions that let him move up to second place after losing several positions at the start.
-Sebastian Vettel retired with mechanical issues after qualifying on pole and leading until his retirement, handing Button the victory.
 The 2011 race saw Vettel take victory in the Red Bull, with Hamilton second and Vitaly Petrov third for Lotus.
 This was the first ever podium for a Russian Formula One driver.
 2012 saw Button win for the third time in four years at the circuit.
 2013 saw a surprise victory with Raikkonen in the Lotus winning from Alonso and Vettel.
 The reintroduction of V6 turbo hybrid engines for saw a dominant performance from Mercedes's Nico Rosberg at the Grand Prix, who took the victory from the McLarens of Kevin Magnussen and Button, both of whom were promoted due to the disqualification of Daniel Ricciardo in the Red Bull post race for illegal fuel flow.
 2015 saw Hamilton take the victory from teammate Rosberg, with Vettel completing the top three.